thinkshout/thinkshout/_case_studies/travel-portland.md

   - section-title:
     section-description: |
       ThinkShout is Travel Portland’s strategic and technical partner for all things digital.
 In addition to maintaining core properties like the leisure and meeting planner sites, ThinkShout develops seasonal interactive experiences.
-Every year when Portland extends an invitation to the world — as with the acclaimed Portland Is Happening Now and new [You Can, in Portland](https://www.travelportland.com/you-can/?sid=5405)campaigns — ThinkShout brings the work to life online.
+Every year when Portland extends an invitation to the world — as with the acclaimed Portland Is Happening Now and new [You Can, in Portland](https://www.travelportland.com/you-can/?sid=5405) campaigns — ThinkShout brings the work to life online.

   - section-title:
     section-description: |